 Instagram Insights Metrics

-Understanding each and every metric of Instagram Insights will make you rise above the crowd of creators and marketers ‘only’.
+Understanding each and every metric of Instagram Insights will make you stand out from the crowd of creators and marketers.
 Well, being forewarned is forearmed.
-Let’s extend your knowledge of Instagram Insights to a deeper level by extracting valuable and practical information for better Instagram performance.
+Let’s deepen your knowledge of Instagram Insights with valuable and practical information so you can hone your strategy and improve your performance.

-Once you’ve opened Instagram Insights tab, there is the whole new world of numbers, graphs and charts are waiting for you to explore it.
+Once you’ve opened the Instagram Insights tab, there is a whole new world of numbers, graphs, and charts are waiting for you to explore it.
 Let us guide you through.

 For better navigation, the Insights are divided into 3 different categories:

-- Activity (is set up to keep track of people’s actions while they engage with an account and how many people actually see your content)
+Activity displays people’s actions while they engage with an account and how many people actually see your content.

-- Content (what kind of content is more engaging among your audience and which posts perform better, what attracts new people to follow your page)
+Content shows what kind of content is more engaging among your audience, which posts perform better, and what attracts new people to follow your page.

-- Audience (provides with the detailed demographics analysis regarding your audience)
+Audience provides you with the detailed demographics analysis regarding your audience.

 Let’s have a closer look at the Activity tab and its functionality.